Zoom Q&As with Faculty and Residents

 Are residents able to moonlight?

 Residents in good standing in January of the second year of training are eligible for moonlighting privileges with program approval.
-Current opportunities include the emergency department observation unit and Covid-19 contact tracing through student health.
+Current opportunities include the emergency department observation unit.